xenit-eu/alfred-api-docs/user/user-guide.md

   ],
   "totalResultCount": 2, //Sum of all results "highlights": {
-      "noderefs": { //A set of objects with an entry for each noderef for which a highligth can be returned "workspace://SpacesStore/e818fd1c-262e-43f1-8751-461cd8de9293": [ //list of highlights per specified field for the given node
+      "noderefs": { //A set of objects with an entry for each noderef for which a highlight can be returned "workspace://SpacesStore/e818fd1c-262e-43f1-8751-461cd8de9293": [ //list of highlights per specified field for the given node
               {
                   "field": "cm:name",